 Start your wedding speech with some thank yous

 This one is easy!
 You start your speech by giving a round of thank yous.
 Thank all of your guests for coming, thank your wedding party for supporting you, thank out-of-towners for making the trek, thank your parents for all their love, thank your new spouse’s parents for welcoming you into the family, thank special people who made the day possible, thank vendors, THANK THEM ALL!
 Or, y’know, thank who you want to thank.

 This step is optional, but if you’d like, it’s a great time to pay tribute to people who couldn’t be at your wedding.
 This could be important people who couldn’t physically make it, maybe they are unable to travel or sick.
 Or this could be people who have passed on that you want to honour on your special day.

-Add a short & sweet anecdote
+Add a short & sweet anecdote to your wedding speech

 Here’s the fun part: now you get to gush about your boo!
 Include a short story about how you met, when you knew you were in love or a funny tidbit from wedding planning.
 The idea here is that you want to share a cute story, nothing embarrassing.
 And you’ll want to keep it short, especially if you and your spouse are both sharing little stories.
 You’ll also want to double check with anyone else giving speeches that you’re not all re-telling the same story.

 End with your partner